 Lurasidone may help some or all of these symptoms.

 Lurasidone is also FDA approved for the treatment of depressive phases of bipolar disorder.
 This medication sheet will focus primarily on schizophrenia.
 You can find more information about bipolar disorder here.

 Lurasidone may also be helpful when prescribed “off-label” for major depressive disorder psychosis or agitation associated with dementia.
 “Off-label” means that it has not been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 What is the most important information I should know about lurasidone?

 Schizophrenia requires long-term treatment.
 Do not stop taking lurasidone, even when you feel better.
-Only your healthcare provider can determine the length of lurasidone treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.

 Missing doses of lurasidone may increase your risk for a relapse in your symptoms.